 - Built-in A/B Testing: Automatically test variations of subject lines, messages, timings

-Concrete Implementation: Modern multi-channel automation solutions allow for visual workflow creation where each step (email, LinkedIn, delay, condition) is configured via drag-and-drop.
+Concrete Implementation: Modern multi-channel automation solutions allow for creating visual workflows where each step (email, LinkedIn, delay, condition) is configured via drag-and-drop.
 La Growth Machine offers this approach starting from the Basic plan at €50/month, including:

 - Unlimited automated Email + LinkedIn sequences